-The third annual Vibrant City Awards Lunch is quickly approaching.
-Cleveland Neighborhood Progress will proudly host 600 guests and we will once again celebrate the top efforts in neighborhood revitalization.
-But something will be very different this year – we’ll be outside!
-This celebration of Cleveland’s neighborhoods and the city’s robust community development system will take place at Edgewater Park and will certainly be something to remember.
+Cleveland Neighborhood Progress proudly hosted 600 guests to celebrate the top efforts in neighborhood revitalization.
+This celebration of Cleveland’s neighborhoods and the city’s robust community development system took place at Edgewater Park and was certainly something to remember.

 The Ballot Box Project was a collaborative effort of 13 government, non-profit, and arts organizations to increase civic involvement amongst residents in Collinwood.
 It all began with project planning, when in small group discussions residents and artist leaders decided topics that were important to the community.
 Experts in those fields joined the monthly meetings.
 Facilitated discussions helped with a deep dive about why those topics were important and how artist proposals could best address them.
 Then the Board of Elections (BOE) joined the conversation when residents decided the rules and regulations for voting in The Ballot Box Project, focusing on equity around who gets to vote and ballot procedures.
 Once all the rules were established, the fun began.
 Upcycle Parts Shop worked with artists and residents in creating visual displays for project proposals that were on site at all the voting locations.
 A team of Waterloo artists were charged with creating a loud and colorful parade that wove through residential streets, bringing the project to the people.
 Finally, voting locations were established throughout the neighborhood.
 As a result, 124 people were involved in planning, 520 ballots were cast, and 3,400 people participated in funded projects.